spagnuolocarmine/serverless-computing-for-iot/assets/slides.md

 ---

-# Send Random Temperature Function using Dashboard
+# Send Random Temperature Function deploy

 - For deploying the function you can access, from the Nuclio dashboard, to the project IOT-MQTT and create new function.
 - When the system ask to create new function you have to select the import form yaml, and load the file "iot/temperature/amqpevent.yaml".